gradients-ai/gradients-sdk/docs/deployment.md

 deployment.delete()
 ```

+Cloud deployments are idempotent by default.
+The SDK derives a deployment key from the model, adapter, vLLM image, provider settings, and startup options, then reuses a matching non-terminal deployment when one already exists.

 Each provider section below explains the setup and provider-specific options.
 Continue to the linked inference guide for provider-specific inference examples, existing-server usage, direct HTTP calls, and request parameters.

 <br>